 .11 Other similar Project-related expenditures.

-§ 11.8.2 For Reimbursable Expenses the compensation shall be the expenses incurred by the Architect and the Architect’s consultants plus « » percent ( « » %) of the expenses incurred.
+§ 11.8.2 For Reimbursable Expenses the compensation shall be the expenses incurred by the Architect and the Architect’s consultants plusten percent ( 10 %) of the expenses incurred.

 § 11.9 COMPENSATION FOR USE OF ARCHITECT’S INSTRUMENTS OF SERVICE